wso2-extensions/identity-verification-onfido/docs/config.md

               }
           ]
       }
-   - **Note:** Ensure that the claims for both first name and last name are included in the claims list.
-These are mandatory.
+   - **Note:** It is mandatory to include the Claim URIs for first name and last name.
+Make sure to add any other claims that were configured with the Onfido connector for verification.

 5. **Optional: Reinitiate the Verification Process**